andrewschreiber/ezErr/README.md

                                    code:4
                                   userInfo:userInfo];

+ezErr(err, @"Demoing ezErr")
+// This is macro #1
-ezErr(err, @"Demoing ezErr") // The 2nd argument is an optional NSString* for context-relevant info
+// The 2nd argument is an optional NSString* for context-relevant info
 ```
 Calling ezErr logs this into the console: